What is a Tarmac Driveway?

-How Much to Tarmac a Drive?
+How Much is a Tarmac Drive?

 What are the average costs of laying a tarmac driveway?